hepplerj/notebook/source/_note/walker2008countrycity.md

 The Committee had strong ties to various other conservation groups

-* Wallace Stegner and Martin Litton were Sierra Club directors in the 1960s (102)
+* Wallace Stegner and Martin Litton were Sierra Club directors in the 1960s (p.
+102)
-* Stegner heavily influenced by Bernard DeVoto and David Brower (102)
+* Stegner heavily influenced by Bernard DeVoto and David Brower (p.
+102)
-* Litton was a defender of redwoods, the Grand Canyon, and Mineral King (102)
+* Litton was a defender of redwoods, the Grand Canyon, and Mineral King (p.
+102)
-* Morgan Stedman was on the Santa Clara County Planning Commission and resisted sprawl (102)
+* Morgan Stedman was on the Santa Clara County Planning Commission and resisted sprawl (p.
+102)
-* Barbara Eastman was a key organizer in Save Our Seashore (102)
+* Barbara Eastman was a key organizer in Save Our Seashore (p.
+102)
-* Dorothy Varian was a member of the Conservation Associates and a friend (102)
+* Dorothy Varian was a member of the Conservation Associates and a friend (p.
+102)
 * Bill and Mel Lane, owners of Sunset, were longtime allies.
-Mel directed the Bay and Coastal commissions.
-(102)
+Mel directed the Bay and Coastal commissions. (p.
+102)
-* Eleanor Fowle was the sister of Alan Cranston, a former real estate broker in Los Angeles and a Democratic Senator.
+* Eleanor Fowle was the sister of Alan Cranston, a former real estate broker in Los Angeles and a Democratic Senator. (p.
+102)
 * Lewis Mumford wrote Ruth Spangenberg at the founding that "since Dr.
 Tresidder's death the university has gone more more 'fashionable' and more expensive advice, promising immediate profits and ultimate debacle.
 Keep up the fight.
-The weight of good sense and public decency is on your side!"
-(102)
+The weight of good sense and public decency is on your side!" (p.
+102)

 Between 1960 to 1985, Stanford University doubled its building space from four million to eight million square feet; a fight broke out in 1985 over a proposal for the Reagan Library to exist in the foothills.^[Richard Walker, *The Country in the City: The Greening of the San Francisco Bay Area* (Seattle: University of Washington Press, 2008), 103.]

-**Broader Notes**: